 There are a number of duties you have as a sponsor licence holder.
 These include:

-You need to carry out the following duties to make sure you are complying completely as an organisation:
+You need to carry out following duties to make sure you are complying completely as an organization.

-- You must check that foreign national employees working in your organisation have the necessary skills, qualifications or professional accreditations to do their jobs, and provide documentary evidence to confirm this,
+- You must check that foreign national employees working in your organization have the necessary skills, qualifications or professional accreditations to do their jobs.
+You must keep copies of documents showing this as well;

-- You must only offer certificates of sponsorship to people when the job you are offering them is suitable for sponsorship,
+- You must only offer certificates of sponsorship to people when the job you are offering them is suitable for sponsorship; and

 - You must inform UK Visas and Immigration (UKVI) if workers you sponsored are not complying with the conditions of their visa.

-When you have done due diligence while assigning a sponsorship license to workers suitable for the job, the next duty you have is to monitor your employees.
-You must have a strong HR system in place that performs the following functions:
+When you have done due diligence while assigning a sponsored license to workers suitable for the job, the next duty you have is to monitor your employees.
+You must have a strong HR system in place that performs following duties:

-- Monitors the immigration status of your employees
+- They must monitor the immigration status of your employees;

-- Checks and maintains relevant documents for each worker, including their passport and right to work information
+- They must check and maintain relevant documents for each worker which includes their passport and right to work information;

-If there are any significant changes in your own business circumstances then you must report these to UKVI within 10 working days.
-Changes can include the following
+If there are any significant changes in your own business circumstances then you must report it to UKVI within 10 working days.
+Changes can be the following:

-- If you change the nature of your business substantially
+- If you changing the nature of business substantially.

-- If you are going through a merger or takeover.
+- If you are doing a merger or take-over.

-Apart from the above changes, if you are making any changes in business details – like your address, key personnel or allocated roles – then you must report these to UKVI.
+Apart from the above changes if you are making any changes in business details like your address, Key personnel or allocated roles then you must report this to UKVI.

 You can register a change of circumstances by using the sponsorship management system (SMS).

 It can take up to 18 weeks to process your requests.
-You can also use a priority service to register a change within 5 working days, which costs £200.
+You can also use priority service to register a change within 5 working days.
+It costs you £200.

-- You must get a Disclosure and Barring Service (DBS) check for any workers who need it – the Tier 2 route provides a list of individuals that need a police record check before they submit an application.
+- You must get a Disclosure and Barring Service to checkon those of your workers who need it – Tier 2 rote provides a list of individuals to need a police record check before they submit an application.